- Blue Cross offers a variety of Medicare Advantage plans and types in most states in the United States.

 Blue Cross Medicare Advantage PPO plans

-Blue Cross offers preferred provider organization (PPO) plans in states that include Alabama, Florida, Hawaii, and Montana (just to name a few).
+Blue Cross offers Preferred Provider Organization (PPO) plans in states that include Alabama, Florida, Hawaii, and Montana (just to name a few).
 As a general rule, a PPO will have a slightly higher premium than an HMO.
 This is because you don’t usually have to get a referral to see a specialist when you have a PPO.

 However, you can save money by choosing in-network providers from the insurance company’s provider list.
 You may pay more if you choose an out-of-network provider.

-Blue Cross Medicare prescription plans (Part D plans)
+Blue Cross Medicare prescription drug plans

 Blue Cross offers “basic” and “enhanced” plans in the prescription drug category as well as Standard, Plus, Enhanced, Preferred, Premium, Select, and more prescription drug policy options.
 Each will feature a formulary, or list of medications the plan covers and a range of costs.
 You can check these lists or formularies to be sure any plan you consider includes the medications you take.